opensearch-project/data-prepper/data-prepper-plugins/parquet-codecs/README.md

 8) `schema_bucket`: Name of the S3 bucket in which `schema.json` file is kept.
 9) `file_key`: File key of `schema.json` file kept in S3 bucket.
 10) `schema_region`: AWS Region of the S3 bucket in which `schema.json` file is kept.
+11) `tabular_schema`: A multiline schema string like glue schema string that user can provide in the yaml file itself.
+The codec build schema object from this schema string.
 ### Note:

 1) User can provide only one schema at a time i.e. through either of the ways provided in codec config.